hungtran0203/lazypose/README.md

 The main concept of `Lazypose` is to move all Reack Hooks to a single wrapper functional component.
 And then results of React Hooks are converted or mapped to props then passing to Dumb Presentation Component.

-`Lazypose` provide utility to create function component that have several key advantages as stated in `recompose`:
+`Lazypose` provides utility to create function components that have several key advantages as stated in `recompose`:

 - They help prevent abuse of the `setState()` API, favoring props instead.
 - They encourage the ["smart" vs. "dumb" component pattern](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0).